 If you don’t like any of the default Mac’s screenshot options then head on to App Store.
 Search for “screenshots” in the search box to find lots of screen capture apps.
-For example, Nimbus Capture” is one of the free app to take screenshot and edit with builtin image editor.
+For example, Nimbus Capture is one of the free apps to take screenshot and edit with builtin image editor.

 9. Paid Screenshot Apps

 The final option is go for a paid app with end to end functionalities of screen capturing and video recording.
-One of the best option is to buy Snagit 2018 app from TechSmith.
+One of the best options is to buy Snagit app from TechSmith.
 We have a review and tutorial of Snagit which you can refer for more details.
-This is a superb app that helps to capture screen and process like a professional.
+This is a superb app that helps to capture screens which you can process like a professional.